microsoft/react-native-code-push/README.md

 react-native-code-push
 ===

-React Native module for deploying script updates using the Code Push service.
+React Native module for deploying script updates using the CodePush service.

 Installation
 ---